STA 380 : Sec. 001

 Logistics:

 Access to the computer labs in the Kresge Art Center is available to students enrolled in Department of Art and Art History courses.
-To get access, fill out the Computer Lab Access Form and return it to your instructor or to the Visual Resources Library.
+To get access, fill out the Computer Lab Access Form and return it to Alex Nichols in the Visual Resources Library.

 Academic Integrity: